grzesikluk/projecteuler/src/main/java/eulerproject/level3/problem60/README.txt

 792, represents the lowest sum for a set of four primes with this property.

 Find the lowest sum for a set of five primes for which any two primes concatenate to produce another prime.

-Soluton comment:
-* generate subset of five from n primes